core doctests require a separate invocation (package name shadows stdlib `core`):

 proto::scheduler::worker_pool - Worker Registry

-File: backend/proto/src/scheduler/worker_pool.rs Run: cargo test -p proto
+File: backend/scheduler/src/worker_pool.rs Run: cargo test -p proto

 WorkerPool is an in-memory registry of connected workers with capabilities, authorized peers, and assigned-job tracking.